Acventor/delayed-video-loading/README.md

 # youtube-onclick-loader
-Allows you to upload a youtube video only after clicking on it, showing a placeholder picture before that.
+Allows you to load a youtube video only after clicking on it, showing a placeholder picture before that.
 Useful if you want to improve your site's perfomance, especially if your page uses a lot of videos.

 The original script was created by awesome **Vadim Makeev** (https://youtu.be/4JS70KB9GS0).
 I only slightly impoved it and wrote the launch tutorial here.